Tax-exempt savings plans are another way to save on behalf of a child, without paying tax on the money they receive.

 With a junior ISA, the child will automatically get access to the money when they turn 18 and you can’t change this.

-However, if you feel that 18 is too young for them to access it, with a TESP you have the option to choose a later date.
+With a TESP, you have the option to choose a later date.
 You could time the TESP to mature on their 21st or even 25th birthday, or time it for when they’re likely to finish higher education, if they choose to go.

 Only the person who opened the TESP can pay in